barrida/effective-java-summary-3rd-edition/README.md

 Some of the examples: Making a public type mutable may require a lot of needless defensive copying (Item 50).
 Using composition over inheritance (Item 18), using an interface rather than implementation type (Item 64).

 **97% of the time: premature optimization is the root of all evil**
-Often, optimizations have no measurable effect on performance; sometimes, they make it worse.
-The main reason is that itâ€™s difficult to guess where your program is spending its time.
-The part of the program that you think is slow may not be at fault, in which case youâ€™d be wasting your time trying to optimize it.
+Often, optimizations have no measurable effect on performance.
+The main reason is that it's difficult to guess where your program is spending its time.
+The part of the program that you think is slow may not be at fault, in which case you'd be wasting your time trying to optimize it.